Device Sterilization Validations – Radiation, Steam and ETO

 Steam Sterilization Validations

 Steam sterilization validation testing is performed completely in-house at PBL, using our own autoclaves.
 For this testing, devices are inoculated with a known population of microbes, and the devices are then autoclaved and tested for sterility.
+PBL can run gravity, pre-vacuum and post-vacuum cycles and also conduct dry time validations.

 Medical Device Testing at PBL’s Bay Area Facility